VIMPAT® is indicated for the treatment of partial-onset seizures in patients 4 years of age and older.

 VIMPAT is a Schedule V controlled substance.

-No drug–drug interactions were observed with the below commonly prescribed AEDs and additional medications (Tables 1 and 2) that are frequently used for conditions such as diabetes and GERD, and for patients at risk for blood clots.
+No clinically relevant PK drug-drug interactions were observed with the below commonly prescribed antiepileptic drugs (AEDs) and additional medications that are frequently used for conditions such as diabetes and GERD, and for patients at risk for blood clots.*